help-14/playwright-amazon-linux-build/docs/README.md

-# Build Firefox on Amazon Linux 2
+# Build browser on Amazon Linux 2

 ### Create VM to build
 - Creat a powerful VM on AWS, build will need lots of disk space and time.